I have gone through the case.

 The philosophy of such benevolent and employee-friendly companies has been that had it not been for the purpose of duty, the employee would not have been at the place of employment or met with an accident.

-Its the choice of the company, whether it chooses to be a good company; and HR has an important role to play in it by having an attitude of employee-welfare and motivation; rather than getting praise and personal rewards by cutting such costs.
+It's the choice of the company, whether it chooses to be a good company; and HR has an important role to play in it by having an attitude of employee welfare and motivation; rather than getting praise and personal rewards by cutting such costs.

 Warm regards.